Teens Standing up to Cyber Bullies on Facebook

 However, beware, 35% of students also end up responding in person and 4.5% of the teens end up in physical fights.
 15% avoided school altogether due to an online incident.
 Worse, 6.3% of people join in the attack.

 It is important that parents are aware of what is going on in the online space because it can have dramatic impact on teens especially during the difficult and emotional years of youth.
 If your child is is often emotionally down or wants to avoid school, you should be aware that cyberbulling is not a simple issues to be ignored.
+If that doesn’t move you, know that teens who are cyberbullied are 3.5x MORE likely to attempt suicide!
+Now that is a scary reality.

 Check out the infographic below, and let us know your thoughts.
 Any of the statistics surprise you?